Supersonic transport: 2016–present

 Of the four billion air passengers in 2017, over 650 million flew long-haul between 2,000 and 7,000 mi, including 72 million in business and first class, reaching 128 million by 2025; Spike projects 13 million would be interested in supersonic transport then.

 In October 2018, the reauthorization of the FAA planned noise standards for supersonic transports, giving developers a regulatory certainty for their designs, mostly their engine choice.

 Rules for supersonic flight-testing authorization in the U.S. and noise certification will be proposed by the FAA by early 2019.
 The FAA should make a proposition for landing-and-takeoff noise before March 31, 2020, for a rule after 2022; and for overland sonic boom from the end of 2020, while NASA plans to fly the Lockheed Martin X-59 QueSST low-boom flight demonstrator from 2021 for ICAO standards in 2025.

 In June 2019, inspired by the NASA quiet supersonic initiative and X-59 QueSST, Lockheed Martin unveiled the Quiet Supersonic Technology Airliner, a Mach 1.8, transpacific airliner concept for 40 passengers.
 Lower airport noise and sonic boom are allowed by shaped-boom design; integrated low-noise propulsion; swept-wing supersonic natural laminar flow; and the cockpit external vision system (XVS).
 The 225 ft long design is significantly longer than the Concorde, featuring an almost 70 ft long nose and a 78 ft cabin.
 The sharply swept delta wing has a 73 ft span, slightly narrower than the Concorde.

 Design goals are a 4,200-5,300 nmi range and a 9,500-10,500 ft takeoff field length, a 75-80 PLdB sonic boom and a cruise of Mach 1.6–1.7 over land and Mach 1.7-1.8 over water.

 Twin tail-mounted nonafterburning 40,000 lbf engines are located between V-tails.
 Integrated low-noise propulsion include advanced plug nozzle designs, noise shielding concepts and distortion-tolerant fan blades.

 In 2019, Exosonic, Inc was founded with the goal of developing a 70-passenger supersonic jet capable of flying Mach 1.8 and with a range of 5,000 nmi.
 The company was aiming to introduce the jet commercially in the 2030s.
 In April 2021, Exosonic was awarded a contract to develop a supersonic jet which could have been used for Air Force One.
+The company announced it was closing down in November 2024.

 In August 2020, Virgin Galactic with Rolls-Royce unveiled the concept of a Mach 3 capable twinjet delta wing aircraft that can carry up to 19 passengers.

 NASA is working with 2 teams led by Boeing and Northrop Grumman on developing concepts for a Mach 4 airliner.

 In April 2024, Boom received FAA licensure for Mach 1 and beyond tests of its XB-1 to be conducted at the Black Mountain Supersonic Corridor, in Mojave, California.

+In June 2025, US President Donald Trump signed an executive order that would include directing the "Administrator of the Federal Aviation Administration (FAA) to repeal the prohibition on overland supersonic flight".